-Adult Leadership coverage is defined and charged as follows:
+Adult leadership coverage at GSR is defined and charged as follows:

-- Full Time Leaders are adults who remain in camp for the entire week of camp; start to finish. - Additional Leaders are adults whose attendance is 'above and beyond' the required/recommended ratio of adults attending camp with their Unit.
-Cost is \$180 per additional adult.
+Full Time Leaders: Adults who remain in camp for the entire week of camp; this does include shared week leaders (rotating).
+Additional Leaders: Adults whose attendance is 'above and beyond' the required/recommended ratio of adults attending camp with their unit.